Supercell: Characteristics

+Supercell with a strong Mesocyclone in North Texas.

 Supercells are usually found isolated from other thunderstorms, although they can sometimes be embedded in a squall line.
-Typically, supercells are found in the warm sector of a low pressure system propagating generally in a north easterly direction in line with the cold front of the low pressure system.
+In the Northern Hemisphere, supercells are typically found in the warm sector of a low pressure system propagating generally in a north easterly direction in line with the cold front of the low pressure system.
 Because they can last for hours, they are known as quasi-steady-state storms.
 Supercells have the capability to deviate from the mean wind.
 If they track to the right or left of the mean wind (relative to the vertical wind shear), they are said to be "right-movers" or "left-movers," respectively.
 Supercells can sometimes develop two separate updrafts with opposing rotations, which splits the storm into two supercells: one left-mover and one right-mover.

 Supercells can be any size – large or small, low or high topped.
 They usually produce copious amounts of hail, torrential rainfall, strong winds, and substantial downbursts.
 Supercells are one of the few types of clouds that typically spawn tornadoes within the mesocyclone, although only 30% or fewer do so.